Prince Michael of Greece and Denmark: Marriage and issue

-Michael married Marina Karella (b.
-17 July 1940) on 7 February 1965 in Athens, daughter of Theodore Karella and Ellie Chalikiopoulos.
+Michael married Marina Karella (born 17 July 1940) on 7 February 1965 in Athens, daughter of Theódoros Karellas and Elli Chalikiopoulos.
 Marina is a Greek artist and sculptor of international reputation whose work has often been exhibited in Athens, Paris and New York.
 The marriage was held at the Royal Palace in Athens.
 This was a non-dynastic marriage, which obtained the legally required authorisation of King Constantine II only after Michael renounced all rights of succession to the Greek throne for himself and his descendants.